War in Donbas: Russian involvement

-As of February 2018, the number of separatist forces were estimated at 31,000 out of which 80% (25,000) were Donbas residents, 15% (≈5,000) were military contractors from Russia and other countries and 3% (900–1,000) were regular Russian armed forces personnel.
-On 24 April 2019, President Putin issued an executive order fast-tracking the process for obtaining Russian citizenship for residents of the territories held by the DPR and the LPR.
-This "passportisation" is similar to what Russia has done in other pro-Russian protectorates established following post-Soviet conflicts, including in Transnistria, Abkhazia, and South Ossetia.
+By February 2018, the number of separatist forces were estimated at 31,000, of which 80% (25,000) were estimated to be Donbas residents, 15% (≈5,000) military contractors from Russia and other countries, and 3% (900–1,000) regular Russian soldiers.

+On 24 April 2019, Putin issued an executive order fast-tracking the process for obtaining Russian citizenship for residents of the territories held by the DPR and the LPR.
+This "passportisation" is similar to what Russia did in Transnistria, Abkhazia, and South Ossetia.

 Russia recognised the DPR and LPR as independent states on 21 February 2022, and subsequently ordered Russian troops into the Donbas conflict zone as "peacekeepers".
 This was followed by the launch of a full-scale invasion of Ukraine.

 In April 2023, Russia granted combat veteran status to separatist militants who had fought in the Donbas war since 2014.

 Military aid to Ukraine

 In December 2017, the United States provided Ukraine with lethal aid for the first time, in the form of Javelin antitank missiles.
 Initially, these were to be kept away from the front, but after a second delivery of similar weapon systems they were cleared for use anywhere.
 In September 2021, Kyiv commanded military forces drill in a common exercise with US and NATO partners.
 The use of Javelins on the front line was reported in November 2021.